chrismurrph/default-db-format/README.md

 All `check` does is see that there are **Idents** everywhere there possibly could be, which is everywhere, in a very flat structure.
 You may have special value objects in your data.
 Unless this program is told about these it will report a problem and output a false negative.
 At the moment only simple hashmaps as value objects is supported.
 In the example code above `:okay-value-maps` is a set with `[:r :g :b]` in it.
-Despite the fact that it is a vector it is used to recognise maps.
+Despite being a vector, it is used to recognise maps.
 Thus for example `{:r 255 :g 255 :b 255}` will no longer be interpreted as a missing **Ident**.

 `:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises **Idents**.
 Your program's component's `ident` methods are all assumed to express their identity  in the same way.
-For instance if it is `by-id` then `:line/by-id` and `:graph-point/by-id` will be recognized in first place in an **Ident**.
+For instance if it is `by-id` then `:line/by-id` and `:graph-point/by-id` will be recognized in first position in an **Ident**.

 ##### Outputs